 The manner in which the general meeting is conducted is outlined in Articles 49 to 52 of the Company's Articles of Association, subject to the provisions of the Maltese Companies Act, 1995.
-Within six months of the end of the financial year, an Annual General Meeting of shareholders is convened to consider the annual consolidated financial statements, the Directors' and Auditor's report for the year, to decide on dividends recommended by the Board, to elect the Directors and appoint the Auditors.
+Save for the exceptional circumstances arising out of the legally sanctioned delays allowed in times of the current pandemic, within seven months of the end of the financial year, an Annual General Meeting of shareholders is convened to consider the annual consolidated financial statements, the Directors' and Auditor's report for the year, to decide on dividends recommended by the Board, and to elect the Directors and appoint the Auditors of the Company.
+With effect from financial year ended 31 January 2021, the Remuneration Report will be subjected to an advisory vote of the shareholders at each Annual

+General Meeting.
 Prior to the commencement of the Annual General Meeting, a presentation is made to shareholders on the progress made and strategies adopted during the year in the light of prevailing market and economic conditions and the objectives set by the Board, and an assessment on future prospects is given.
 The Group's presence on the worldwide web (www.farsons.com) contains a corporate information section.

-Apart from the above, the Group publishes its financial results every six months and from time to time issues public notices regarding matters which may be of general interest or of material importance to shareholders and the market in general, or which may concern price sensitive issues.
+Apart from the above, the Group publishes its financial results every six months and from time-to-time issues public notices regarding matters which may be of general interest or of material importance to shareholders and the market in general, or which may concern price sensitive issues.